 There is a need for collaboration and communication across both the first and second line roles of management and Internal Audit to ensure there is no unnecessary duplication, overlap, or gaps.

-The INREV core fund risk profile implies that Vesteda has a relatively low-risk profile since it typically invests in income producing real estate investments.
+The INREV core fund risk profile implies that Vesteda has a relatively low-risk profile since it typically invests in income-producing real estate investments.
 Vesteda employs relatively low levels of leverage and has limited exposure to real estate development.
 A significant and stable proportion of its returns are generated through rental income.
-Overall, Vesteda has a relatively low-risk appetite.
-We refer to Note 26 of the consolidated financial statements for a description of our financial risk management objectives and policies.
+Overall, Vesteda has a relatively low risk appetite.
+Please see Note 27 of the consolidated financial statements for a description of our financial risk management objectives and policies.

 Vesteda’s risk management framework

 Vesteda’s risk management framework is described in the section below.